 How to setup and manage your Stripe account

-Subscription based businesses benefit from a revenue source that is predictable and sustainable, which is why so many online businesses gravitate towards this business model.
+Subscription-based businesses benefit from a revenue source that is predictable and sustainable, which is why so many online companies gravitate towards this model.

-The majority of publishers who use subscription commerce to generate revenue from their content use Stripe to power their subscriptions and payments.
-This resource will share 7 tips to manage your Stripe account effectively and help your business run smoothly.
+Most publishers who use subscription commerce to generate revenue from their content use Stripe to power their subscriptions and payments.
+To help your business run smoothly, we've provided some essential tips for managing your Stripe account effectively.

 How Stripe subscriptions work

-Stripe is the leading online payment processing for internet businesses that allows businesses of every size to accept payments and manage customer data.
+Stripe is the leading online payment processing service for internet businesses.
+It allows companies of every size to accept payments and manage customer data.

-When using Ghost to run a subscription based business, you benefit from a native Stripe integration that allows you to connect your Ghost publication to your own Stripe account in a few clicks.
+When using Ghost to run a subscription-based business, you benefit from a native Stripe integration that allows you to connect your Ghost publication to your Stripe account in a few clicks.

-Once Stripe is connected, you can create premium subscription prices directly inside Ghost Admin — these products and prices will be automatically added within your Stripe account.
+Once Stripe is connected, you can create premium subscription prices directly inside Ghost Admin — these products and prices will be automatically added to your Stripe account.

 From here, you can configure Portal to display your subscription products on your website and invite your audience to support your work financially.

-This setup process makes setting up a subscription revenue business accessible to all — whether you’re a solo creator, indie publisher or a small team.
+This setup process makes starting a subscription revenue business accessible to all — whether you’re a solo creator, an indie publisher, or a small team.

-Next, you’re going to want to understand how to get the most out of your Stripe account, so that you’re well equipped to handle support requests, deal with taxes, and understand your business metrics.
+Next, you’ll want to understand how to get the most out of your Stripe account so you can maneuver support requests, handle taxes, and understand your business metrics.

-Fortunately, there’s plenty of Stripe features and integrations that can help you do this that are often missed or overlooked, so let’s dive into it.
+Fortunately, plenty of Stripe features and integrations can help you do this, and many are often missed or overlooked, so let’s dive in.

 #1 Add branding to the checkout page